-Other methods for matching students with partners include student applications to opportunities or professional "speed dating".
+Other methods for matching students with partners include student applications to opportunities or professional "speed dating."
 It is important to note that the process for matching students (or groups) with community partners is at the discretion of the instructor and/or CEL coordinator and varies depending on the course.

-WILL THE STUDENT HAVE A POLICE CHECK?
+WILL STUDENTS HAVE A POLICE CHECK?

 Police checks are at the discretion of the community partner.
-When community partners are discussing partnership with Careers & Experience, they will be asked to identify the type of Police Records Check required by their organization for the work that students will be engaged in.
-Since students are receiving credit for their engagement with your organization, London Police Services has requested that students seek Police Records Checks for Employment Purposes, and thus, students will pay the full fee of \$45.
+When community partners are discussing partnership opportunities with Careers & Experience, they will be asked to identify the type of Police Records Check required by their organization for the work that students will be engaged in.
+Since students are receiving credit for their engagement within your organization, London Police Services has requested that students seek Police Records Checks for Employment Purposes, and thus, students pay the full fee of \$45.

 It is not recommended that organizations put students through their regular volunteer program; however, we ask that organizations provide students with any supporting documentation they would require to get the appropriate record check.
-Since there is a cost incurred to the students, we would ask you to carefully consider the work of the students and the necessity for a Police Records Check.
+Since there is a cost incurred students, we would ask you to carefully consider the work of the students and the necessity for a Police Records Check.

-IS COMMUNITY ENGAGED LEARNING THE RIGHT FIT FOR MY ORGANIZATION?
+IS CEL THE RIGHT FIT FOR YOUR ORGANIZATION?

 There are many factors that a community partner should consider when deciding whether or not to take on CEL students.
-Although each organization will have a unique interest and goal for engaging service-learners, the following are factors that all organizations should consider before determining if CEL is rightfor the organization:
+Although each organization will have a unique interest and goal for engaging service-learners, the following questions and factors should be considered before determining if CEL is the right fit:

-TIME, ENERGY AND RESOURCES
+TIME, ENERGY, AND RESOURCES

-- Does the organization have a staff member that can commit to serve as the students' supervisor and mentor?
-Does that staff member have the time, energy, and enthusiasm to serve such a role, to provide consistent feedback, and to commit to evaluating student's involvement and project/deliverable? - Does the organization have the resources necessary for the successful completion of the desired project/deliverable? - If the project or placement involves students working on-site, is their space to accommodate them?
+- Does the organization understand the time commitment that student supervision may require, including ensuring the supervisor other staff have made appropriate plans to accommodate students' needs? - Does the organization have a staff member that can commit to serve as the students' supervisor and mentor? - Does that staff member have the time, energy, and enthusiasm to serve such a role, to provide consistent feedback, and to commit to evaluating students' involvement and project/deliverable? - Does the organization have the resources necessary for the successful completion of the desired project/deliverable? - If the project or placement involves students working on-site, can the space accommodate them?